MattiaPerrone123/CNN-autoencoder-feature-extraction/README.md

 # CNN Autoencoder Feature Extraction

-# Medical Image Analysis
-This repository contains the codebase for a project focused on feature extraction from medical images using a convolutional neural network (CNN)-based autoencoder.
-The project explores the use of autoencoders to identify latent features in segmented medical images, with applications in analyzing spinal morphology and associated clinical conditions.
-Initial findings demonstrate the potential of CNN autoencoders for analyzing complex medical imaging datasets.
-For more details, please see the [abstract](docs/abstract.pdf) (poster at ORS 2025 annual meeting).
+This repository contains the codebase for a project focused on feature extraction from lumbar spine MRI using a convolutional neural network (CNN)-based autoencoder.
+These extracted features are then used to enhance predictions of disc pathologies, such as disc narrowing.
+For more details, please see the [abstract](docs/abstract.pdf) (podium at ORS-PSRS 2024).

 ## Data
-The input data consists of medical images, including both structural (e.g., CT scans) and functional (e.g., PET scans) modalities.
-These data are not included in the repository but follow the directory structure outlined in the `data/` folder.
-Subfolders contain images and masks for individual patients.
-Example input data includes:

-- Structural images: CT or MRI scans stored as `.mha` files
-- Functional images: PET scans for advanced analysis
-- Annotations: Ground truth values provided in `annotations.xlsx`

-These files are processed through the pipeline, which integrates segmentation, preprocessing, and feature extraction.
+The dataset comprises 447 lumbar spine MRI scans obtained from 218 patients with a history of low back pain.
+While the dataset itself is not included in this repository, the expected directory structure for organizing the data is outlined in the ```data``` folder.
+Subfolders are designed to hold images, masks and annotations for each patient.

 ## Pipeline